roquebernedo/portfolio/README.md

 # [My Portfolio Website 🍔](https://roquebernedo.netlify.app/)

-My portfolio site was built from a Gatsby template, but i couldn't find it so i made it from scratch(i didn't use Gatsby for this portfolio).
+My portfolio is a combination of several examples that I saw from several experienced developers.
 It was my first time working on a portfolio, as well as working with SaSS.

 ### `Portfolio Parts`